 - To keep your bowls of chocolate from hardening too quickly, place them securely on top of a bowl of hot water.
 Again, be very careful that none of the water gets into the chocolate.

-Anyone can walk into any store, buy a box of chocolates on February 14th, and call it a day.
-But taking the time to make them yourself and customizing it just for your beloved is more memorable and thoughtful.
+Anyone can walk into any store, buy a box of chocolates on February 14th and call it a day.
+But taking the time to make them yourself and customizing them just for your beloved is more memorable and thoughtful.

 And who knows?
 Maybe next Valentine’s Day, you can make them together!